 Log in to the Azure portal at https://portal.azure.com.

-Select the Resource Groups menu item (which will open the Resource Groups blade) and then select Add.
+Select the Resource Groups menu item (which will open the Resource Groups blade) and then select +Add.

 Create a new resource group in the region of your choosing.
 In our example, we will name this rgEast.
 Make sure that the data center you choose represents the name of the resource group to prevent confusion.
 Click the Create button.